15mm Ancients Miniatures Suppliers

 - All figures designed and cast in Scotland.

-- A small range of Greeks originally manufactured by Tumbling Dice, with Myceneans promised on the website.
+- A small range of Greeks originally manufactured by Tumbling Dice, although the website appears to have evaporated, with no trace of the company left behind... last time they were live was around 2011, when Myceneans were promised on the website.

-- Sold as singles, and cast in a pewter-like metal they arte well spoken of
+- They were rell regardedm and sold as singles, and cast in a pewter-like metal

-- They take cheques and cash (at shows) only.
+- They used to take cheques and cash at shows only - YPYMATYC;

 - Well regarded and constantly expanding US based online only retailer but shipping worldwide